OutSystems/docs-odc/src/eap/reference/system-actions/auth.md

 <div class="info" markdown="1">

 You must first add this action due to a temporary technical limitation.
-Navigate to the **Add public elements** icon on the top toolbar of Service Studio or use the **Ctrl+Q** shortcut.
+Navigate to the **Add public elements** icon on the top toolbar of ODC Studio or use the **Ctrl+Q** shortcut.
 Search for the action, select it, and click **Add**.

 </div>